TopicsHistory Native American Issues

-Makley has been teaching at MSU Denver for over 10 years.
+Makley has been teaching at MSU Denver for over 15 years.
 He also taught courses at Arizona State University while earning his doctorate.
-He received the prestigious 2016 Faculty Senate Teaching Excellence Award for Tenured Faculty and a Teaching Excellence award in 2017.
+He received the 2016 Faculty Senate Teaching Excellence Award for Tenured Faculty.

-Makley received his doctorate and master’s in history specializing in Native American history, and the history of the American West from California State University and a bachelor’s in history from Humboldt University.
+Makley received his doctorate in history specializing in Native American history, and the history of the American West from Arizona State University in 2007.

 Tim Carroll, APR

 Got a tip?
 Would you like to submit a story?
 Do you want to become a local or national media resource?Email Us Now

 Climate and Environment

 As the Colorado River sinks to a new low, decision-makers refuse to make desperately needed concessions.

 New research reveals barriers to success for Indigenous students

 Alumna Sarah EchoHawk aims to advance access to higher education for Native Americans.